middleman/middlemanapp.com/source/guides/sass-and-compass.html.markdown

 ## Compass

-Compass is a set of mixins (Sass macros) to make common tasks more convenient (and include browser-specific hacks), functions for manipulating colors, a spite generation library and much more.
+Compass is a set of mixins (Sass macros) to make common tasks more convenient (and include browser-specific hacks), functions for manipulating colors, a sprite generation library and much more.
 You can read more on the [official Compass website].

 When using Middleman, Compass is automatically available in all Sass and SCSS files.
 Here are a few, examples of using Compass.